shash-nerurkar/shash-nerurkar/README.md

             perfecting my projects!
 I cannot work on things I don't love.
 Therefore, I love what I work on. &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;                   &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; <sub><sup>girlfriend</sup></sub>
         </li>
         <li>
-            getting an internship in an active gaming corporation.
+            getting into an active gaming corporation.
 I have been developing video games with my friends for a long time now.
 Often, me and my friends fall short in             certain modules of our games.
 To imagine that work having the maturity (and more) that I see in the modules that we are good at, gives me shivers.
 I am excited at               the prospect of working in a real environment with professionals and learning from them the ins and outs of the game dev world.
         </li>
     </ul>
 <br/>